"One year of Mysore style"

 When I say I do yoga every day, I’m talking about something called Mysore-style.
 This is an open session, supervised by a teacher and assistant, where students complete a sequence at their own pace.
 You are taught this sequence pose-by-pose, so everyone in the room is practicing something slightly different, aligned to their own limitations and challenging them in healthy ways.
 They are of all kinds of ages, backgrounds, fitness levels, experience levels.

 You rest when you feel it’s needed, modify as required and finish when you like.
-Everyone arrives and leaves at different times.
+Everyone arrives and leaves at different times depending on their daily schedules.
 It is a personalised and intimate atmosphere, usually silent.
 I practice for 90 minutes to up to 2 hours a day.

 This style is what has allowed me to do yoga every day.
 You get personalised attention from expert teachers and you’re silently supported by the energy of the room – there is no expectation.
 Mysore-style is special.
 It requires passion to entertain the idea in the first place, and demands determination and discipline; if you don’t have that before starting, you will learn it.